rsdoiel/antenna/going_electric.md

 date: 2025-04-29, from: Inside EVs News

-Despite posting record profits last year, Volvo’s financial situation is becoming increasingly grim this year.
-So it’s cutting deep.
+Despite posting record profits in 2024, Volvo’s financial situation is becoming increasingly grim this year.

 <br>